 I use their methodology to address endogeneity and establish the causality effect of uncertainty shocks.
 First, first-moment controls are included in all my regressions to isolate the effects of the second moment.
 Second, the Bartik-type instruments, based on aggregate uncertainty shocks and industry-level exposure, are unlikely to be influenced by firm-level unobservables like internal agency frictions.
 Third, this approach reduces the risk of reverse causality bias, with job-level dependent variables within firms unlikely to impact the industry-level instruments.
-Additionally, in my over-identification 2SLS regressions, I use statistical tools to conduct conditional likelihood ratio tests for weak-instrument robust inference and implement Hansen-Sargan over-identification J tests for the validity of the exclusion condition.
+Additionally, for my over-identification 2SLS regressions, I conduct conditional likelihood ratio (CLR) tests for weak-instrument robust inference, and I also implement Hansen-Sargan over-identification J tests to validate the exclusion condition.